fenilli/executa/README.md

 # Executa

-**Executa** is a lightweight, secure evaluator for JavaScript-like expressions.
-It parses and evaluates expressions in a sandboxed environment, allowing safe computation without giving access to the global scope.
+**Executa** is a lightweight and secure evaluator for JavaScript-like expressions.
+It parses and evaluates expressions in a sandboxed environment, allowing controlled computation without exposing the global scope.

 ---